alexstep/create-riot-app/README.md

 ```
 npm run favicons
 ```
-manifest.json , browserconfig.xml, favicons and other meta-files will be generated and put to ./public/static/meta/ folder/ Also you can change some options in ./scripts/config/favicons.config.js
+manifest.json , browserconfig.xml, favicons and other meta-files will be generated and put to ./public/static/meta/ folder.

+Also you can change some options in ./scripts/config/favicons.config.js